Enalean/tuleap-documentation-en/languages/en/user-guide/code-versioning/gitlab.rst

    Modal to confirm unlink

 At this moment, the integration is deleted.
-All your created references can't be user anymore.
+All your created references can't be used anymore.
 If you referenced an artifact in this repository, no Cross References will be created.